This is my Ultimate Guard Retention System!

 Should I use my hands to grip strip the collar control?

-Should I use my hands to defend against the crossface?
+Maybe I should use my hands to defend against the crossface?

-Should I use my hand to strip my opponent’s control of my pant leg?
+Perhaps I need to use my hand to strip my opponent’s control of my pant leg?

 Should I use my hand to hook my opponent’s heel so they don’t run around my frames?